Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ## Overview

-A data frame is a collection of observations of sample variables that shares many of the properties of arrays and lists.
+A common lisp data frame is a collection of observations of sample variables that shares many of the properties of arrays and lists.
 By design it can be manipulated using the same mechanisms used to manipulate lisp arrays.
 This allow you to, for example, transform a data frame into an array and use [array-operations](/docs/tasks/array-operations) to manipulate it, and then turn it into a data frame again to use in modeling or plotting.

 {{< alert title="Note" >}}In this document we refer to _column_ and _variable_ interchangeably.
 Likewise _factor_ and _category_ refer to a